PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 05:53:49
+Last updated: 2024-04-07 05:55:01
-Random Quote: You're a freak, but what?
-Do you wanna be normal?
-Do you wanna be just like everyone else? - Jonathan Byers
+Random Quote: She had a nice face, her booty was in place, but Barney don't chase. - Barney Stinson